How to Get Swedish Weather Data via API

 The Problem with SMHI's Raw API

-SMHI's meteorological forecast API (opendata-download-metfcst) requires you to:
+SMHI's meteorological forecast API (opendata-download-metfcst) asks you to do a few chores first:

-2. Decode parameter codes — temperature is t, wind speed is ws, precipitation is pmean.
-There are 30+ parameters with non-obvious names.
+2. Translate parameter codes — temperature is t, wind speed is ws, precipitation is pmean.
+There are 30+ of these.

 Raw SMHI API call